Georgia Criminal Process

 Preliminary Hearing: In criminal cases, there are multiple court appearances.
 The first appearance is known as a preliminary hearing.
 They are sometimes referred to as a trial before a trial, a preliminary hearing is when the judge decides whether there is enough evidence to force the defendant to stand trial.

 Pretrial Conference: A pretrial conference is a meeting of the parties before trial.
 There are many reasons why a party may request a pretrial conference.
 One reason is to simplify the issues and improve the quality of the trial.

 Warrant Application Hearing: There are multiple types of warrants: arrest warrants, bench warrants, and search warrants.
 Citizens are able to request a warrant for a person.
 A warrant application hearing is when a citizen wants to have someone arrested for a misdemeanor.

 Contact Us Today

-There are many steps in the criminal justice process and few people are able to navigate it all on their own.
+There are many steps in Georgia's criminal process and few people are able to navigate it all on their own.
 Lawson and Berry are Georgia's premier criminal defense attorneys and are ready to help.
 Their office is available 24/7 even nights, weekends, and holidays in order to be accessible to you.
 Contact them today for a free case evaluation.